ArmBraker/Blog/content/about.md

 - Teaching & knowledge sharing 👨‍💻
 - Wellbeing & personal development 📕☕

+---

-I believe that learning is a never-ending adventure, and sharing knowledge helps everyone grow. *Whether it's securing systems, breaking things (ethically), or understanding how technology shapes our world,*
+I believe that learning is a never-ending adventure, and sharing knowledge helps everyone grow.
+*Whether it's securing systems, breaking things (ethically), or understanding how technology shapes our world.*

 ### What You’ll Find Here